 Below Market Rate (BMR) Housing Agreement for the proposed in lieu fee payment.

 The traffic study determined that the proposed project would not result in significant traffic, parking, or on-site circulation impacts.
-As such, the proposed project is categorically exempt under Class 32 (Section 15332, "In-Fill Development Projects") of the current California Environmental Quality Act (CEQA) Guidelines.
-The traffic study is available for public review at the Department of Community Development.
+As such, the proposed project is categorically exempt under Class 32 (Section 15332, "In-Fill Development Projects") of the California Environmental Quality Act (CEQA) Guidelines.